orels1/shaders.orels.sh/docs/migration/any-to-v6.md

 - [ ] Add ORL Shaders package to your project

-## Step 3: Migrate your materials
+## Step 2: Migrate your materials

-After importing the new shaders, you will need to migrate your materials, which are currently pink.
+After importing the new shaders, you will need to migrate your materials.

 You should see a new `Tools` menu in your topbar, with an `orels1` submenu inside.
 Click on `orels1` and then `Migrate Materials`